 There are various financial aid opportunities offered at RMEC & TC that may provide assistance to qualified students enrolled in eligible programs.
-All students who plan to enroll in career/technical education classes are required to complete the Free Application for Federal Student Aid (FAFSA) that can be picked up in student services or the public library or you can apply on-line at www. fafsa.ed.gov.
+All students who plan to enroll in career/technical education classes are required to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Students are required to complete a new FAFSA for each academic year.
 Some of the financial aid applications are randomly selected for a verification process.